CodeTheChangeUBC/reBOOT/README.md

 - **SSH** `git@github.com:CodeTheChangeUBC/ReBOOT.git`

 ## Contributing
-Coding contributions to be made by members of **Code the Change UBC** only.
+Coding contributions are to be made by members of **Code the Change UBC** only.

 When making a **contribution**, make sure to do the following: